RetiaLLC/S2-Nugget/README.md

 Copy or download the following script into your file: https://github.com/HakCat-Tech/S2-Nugget/blob/main/NeoPixelTest_CircuitPy_Nugget.py

-At the botton of the script (on lines 55-58), uncomment the function you'd like to test.
+At the bottom of the script (on lines 55-58), uncomment the function you'd like to test.

 You can choose from: